I’ve got 140 characters, basically two sentences, to explain what my short documentary is about on Twitter. It’s not straightforward.

-To be clear: Sound Designer/Mixer is a person who is responsible for the blending and the careful consideration of all the sounds on a film track including:
+To be clear a Sound Designer/Mixer is a person who is responsible for the blending and the careful consideration of all the sounds of a final film soundtrack including:

 The automatic replacement dialogue, known as ADR.
 Dialogue acquired in a studio session when the original recorded words were difficult to hear.

 The effects such as, gunshots and explosions, are basically sounds that weren’t captured during filming.
 Sometimes effects are manually designed by foley artists.
 They may be individually recorded during the original performance.
 Or, effects may be selected from a library of sound recordings.

 The foley, or the recording of fabricated sounds in a studio, are used to replace sounds that weren’t captured on set such as, footsteps, rustling papers, water splashes, etc.

 Atmosphere sounds are background noises found in any environment that create an ambience such as, chatter in a cafe, train station or freeway noise.

 And of course music, which sets the mood and tone of a film.